GitbookIO/micro-analytics/README.md

 ## Analytics schema

-All shards of the **µAnalytics** database share the same TABLE schema :
+All shards of the **µAnalytics** database share the same TABLE schema:
 ```SQL
 CREATE TABLE visits (
     time            INTEGER,